kartAI/NGIS-training-machine-webclient/kartai/README.md

 Once a dataset is created there will be several files generated.
 Labels area created and saved to `training_data/AzureByggDb/{tilegrid}/{tilesize}`.

-However, the WMSImageSource are not created yet, only information about how the can be downloaded.
+Default behaviour when creating a dataset is that we "lazy load" our data.
+This means that instead of downloading the actual images, we instead save the url used for fetching the data in the output data files.
 The actual data is downloaded once you start training a model with the given dataset.

+If you instead want the skip this lazy loading, and download the data immediately, you can pass `-eager True` to the script.

 ### Create Training Data Script

+`create_training_data`

 Arguments: